Independently reviewed Updated 2026-05-18 Commissions don't affect rankings

 2. Create Your Account

-Upload your government ID and proof of address — exchanges require this to comply with anti-money-laundering regulations.
-Verification typically takes 10 minutes to a few hours depending on the platform.
+Upload a government ID and proof of address (utility bill or bank statement).
+This takes 5 minutes to submit but can take a few hours to days for approval, depending on the exchange's backlog.

 5. Place Your Buy Order